dspearing/WoWAddons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2023.6
+## Changed in v2023.10.1

-* More Zaralek Cavern data
-* Suppress alerts while a cinematic is running
+* Blizzard hotfixed out the range-check API that I was using to only announce rares that nearby group members saw, so I've switched to a different API for that.